Peter Andre Fund

 The key message of Cancer Research UK's Peter Andre Fund is 'know your body and know what’s right for you'.We know that early diagnosis of cancer saves lives.
 By visiting communities across the country, the Cancer Awareness Roadshow helps share vital information about cancer.

 There are four units around the UK – in North East England, North West England, Scotland and London.
-The Peter Andre Fund is funding the London and North West buses, helping us talk to hundreds of people every week.
+The Peter Andre Fund is funding the London unit, helping us talk to hundreds of people every week.
 Members of the public can speak to cancer awareness nurses about prevention, screening and early detection.
 They also provide information about local health services, helping people to spot cancer early and reduce their risk of developing cancer.

 "Losing Andrew has been devastating for me and my family but through supporting Cancer Research UK we can change the odds for people diagnosed with cancer in the future.
 Cancer Research UK means so much to me and my brothers and we’ll be doing all we can to help people understand how important it is to know their body and to go straight to their doctor about anything unusual."